Skip to Content

 dog with glasses and book

 Our animal friends like to keep their minds sharp while they are here.
-Whether you want to improve your reading skills or enjoy sharing your favorite stories out loud, our dogs/cats and bunnies will provide a non-judgmental ear (or two) to listen.
+Whether you want to improve your reading skills or enjoy sharing your favorite stories out loud, our dogs, cats and bunnies will provide a non-judgmental ear (or two) to listen.
 Your storytelling will also help them improve their social skills.
 We will be holding a Paws on the Page event monthly for you to come read to our shelter animals.
 Please contact us for our next Paws on the Page day.
 Petting is not required but highly encouraged!
 Please bring your favorite books or choose from our selection.
-Volunteers ages 9 to 16 years old need a Parent or Guardian present.
+Volunteers ages 9 to 15 years old need a parent or guardian present.

 boy holding cat